Richard H. Dees

 PHL 225: Ethical Decisions in Medicine

-PHLT 300/PHIL 311: Seminar in Bioethics.
-The Seminar in Bioethics is intended as a capstone experience for bioethics majors, but it is open to anyone who has taken PHL 225 or 228 with permission of the instructor.
+PHLT 300/PHIL 311: Seminar in Bioethics The Seminar in Bioethics is intended as a capstone experience for bioethics majors, but it is open to anyone who has taken PHIL 225 or 228 or with permission of the instructor.
 In a discussion-based seminar format, we will examine the foundations of bioethics and then we will look at book-length treatments of several important issues, chosen by the participants as whole among topics like health care justice, global health justice, stem cell research, transplantation ethics, enhancement technologies, and issues in end-of-life care.
-However, for Spring 2021, we will focus on the ethics of pandemics

 PHL 312: Neuroethics.
 Advances in neuroscience allow us to understand the brain and its functions more completely now than ever before.
 From these findings, new medical techniques and technologies are being developed that will allow us to peer into the working of others’ minds and to alter our cognitive functions, our memory, and our moods, raising fundamental questions about free will, about the basis for our identity as persons, and about morality itself.
 For these reasons, neuroscience may pose a deeper set of moral issues than any other science and this course will seek to explore the ethical issues that it raises.